Maren Costa

 Maren Costa is a prominent American advocate for climate justice, workers’ rights, and corporate responsibility, best known for co-founding Amazon Employees For Climate Justice and being illegally terminated by Amazon for so-called "policy violations" tied to her activism.
-Additionally she is featured in the highly acclaimed Netflix documentary, Buy Now!
+Costa was also featured in the 2024 Netflix documentary Buy Now!
 The Shopping Conspiracy.

 Education

 Costa has Bachelor of Arts degree in English and Women's Studies (with concentrations in Ecofeminism and French) from St. Olaf College.

 She also completed a Certificate of User Centered Design from the University of Washington.